Wuhan Metro: Ridership

 Since 2012, the ridership of the entire network has grown as the new lines or sections come into operation every year.
 The following data were released by the Wuhan Statistics Bureau, however, the data before 2007 are unavailable.
 The sudden drop in ridership in 2020 was due to the COVID-19 Pandemic in China, with Hubei, and Wuhan specifically being the worst affected area in China.

 Future expansion

 A number of lines are under construction.
 Line 12 will be a loop line.
 Line 9, 10, as well as Line 13, are being planned by the municipal authority.

 Stations

 Almost all stations, except the stations on Line 1, are equipped with platform screen doors.
 There is a plan that stations on Line 1 will be equipped with platform screen doors in the future.
-The metro stations are equipped to be disabled and elderly friendly, with automatic fare collection system, announcement system, electronic display boards, escalators and lifts.
-The stations are equipped with non-slippery flooring with grip-rails, audio announcements and Braille facilities to help visually challenged passengers.
+The metro stations are equipped to be disabled and elderly friendly, with an automatic fare collection system, announcement system, electronic display boards, escalators and lifts.
+The stations are also equipped with non-slip flooring, grip-rails, audio announcements and Braille to help visually challenged passengers.